VICO-UoE/DatasetCondensation/readme.md

 This repository includes codes for *Dataset Condensation with Gradient Matching* (ICLR 2021 Oral) and *Dataset Condensation with Differentiable Siamese Augmentation* (ICML 2021).

 Off-the-shelf synthetic sets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1Dp6V6RvhJQPsB-2uZCwdlHXf1iJ9Wb_g?usp=sharing).
-Each *.pt* file includes 5 synthetic sets from 5 independent experiments.
+Each *.pt* file includes 5 synthetic sets learned with ConvNet in 5 independent experiments and corresponding 100 testing accuracies.
 Note that these synthetic data *have been* normalized.
-These are temporal data and should work well.
-I will update them a few days later after running all experiments again.

 ## Dataset Condensation with Gradient Matching [[PDF]](https://openreview.net/pdf?id=mSAKhLYLSsl)